Joshua (American singer): 2015–present: Seventeen and solo activities

 In 2015, Joshua debuted as a member of the South Korean boy group Seventeen with the extended play 17 Carat on May 29.

 In 2020, Joshua and bandmate DK collaborated with American musician Pink Sweats on a remix of his song "17".
 In June 2022, Joshua released a cover of Dhruv's "Double Take" as a part of Seventeen's #17Studio series.
 In 2023, Joshua and his bandmate Hoshi were cast in TVING's reality show Bro and Marble in Dubai alongside Yoo Yeon-seok, Lee Dong-hwi, Kyuhyun, Jee Seok-jin, Jo Se-ho and Lee Seung-gi.
 The show began airing in July that year, with Joshua and Hoshi's performances being well received.

 In March 2023, Joshua released two song covers as part of Apple Music's Home Session series.
 He was the first K-pop artist to be featured in the series.
 In July 2023, Joshua worked with Apple Music again, alongside bandmate Vernon, hosting an Apple Music 1 summer themed radio show titled Summer Vacation With Joshua and Vernon of Seventeen.
 In August, alongside bandmates DK and Dino, Joshua was featured on New Kids On The Block's remix to their 2008 song "Dirty Dancing", released as a part of a commemoration of the 15th anniversary of the album The Blocks release.

+2024–present: Solo activities, global collaborations, and soundtracks

+In May 2025, Joshua released his definitive official studio solo track, "Fortunate Change," as part of Seventeen's 10th-anniversary studio album, HAPPY BURSTDAY.
+The indie-pop track showcased his distinct acoustic sensibilities and vocal progression over his decade-long career.

+Joshua aggressively expanded his global profile through international collaborations during this period.
+In early 2025, he partnered with American electronic duo SLANDER for a vocal remix of their anthem "Love Is Gone."
+He also collaborated with the indie artistic collective Lola James Harper on the track "So Many Roads."

+In May 2026, Joshua made his official feature film soundtrack debut on the Netflix musical comedy-drama film K-Pops!, directed by Anderson .Paak.
+He collaborated with American singer Corbyn Besson (formerly of Why Don't We) on the leading soundtrack single "One More Dance," a mid-tempo R&B-funk track.

+On July 6, 2026, Pledis Entertainment officially announced that Joshua would be making his first standalone sub-unit debut alongside fellow vocalist Jeonghan.
+The agency stated that the duo are actively preparing a new unit album slated for an October 2026 release, marking Seventeen's seventh official sub-unit project.